How to Create an Event Website Like Eventbrite: All You Need to Know in One Guide

 - Ticket management.
-Think about offering an option to create customized tickets or e-Tickets with QR codes.
+Think about offering an option to create customized tickets or e-Tickets with free QR codes.
 Despite the ticket type, the users will need a form to collect attendee details.

 - Event cancellation helps to inform attendees about cancelation by sending an email.

 - Reporting and analytics help to track events, tickets, event-goers, and income.
 The users will appreciate the filters for sales channels, time frames, event type.

 - Communication.
 Messaging and comments on events will drive attendee engagement.

 - Payments like PayPal, Stripe, Braintree can be embedded into the event website.

 - Refunds.
 Offer a policy that will clearly state the reasons applicable for a refund.

 - Verification has to work in two ways: check whether a user is a real person and verify an event-goer before proceeding to payment.